exercism/v3/languages/csharp/exercises/concept/classes/.docs/hints.md

 - Update the field representing the battery percentage driven.

-### 6. Don't allowing driving the car when the battery is drained
+### 6. Prevent driving when the battery is drained

 - Add a conditional to only update the distance and battery if the battery is not already drained.
 - Add a conditional to display the empty battery message if the battery is drained.